onyeka-hub/Project-14/README-ubuntu-server.md

 etc.

-There is a very wide discussion around release strategy, and git branching strategies which in recent years are considered under what is known as **GitFlow** (Have a read and keep as a bookmark – it is a possible candidate for an interview discussion, so take it seriously!)
+There is a very wide discussion around release Onu, and git branching strategies which in recent years are considered under what is known as **GitFlow** (Have a read and keep as a bookmark – it is a possible candidate for an interview discussion, so take it seriously!)

 Assuming a basic **gitflow** implementation restricts only the **develop** branch to deploy code to Integration environment like **sit**.